Home

 Documentation necessary for admission

-Applicants must be able to accredit before the coordinators or academic managers of the PhD programme that their previous studies are sufficient for access to a PhD programme in accordance with prevailing legislation and must provide this obligatory documents relatet to previous studies (degree and academic certificates) on registering (see the required documents in the 'Documents to be submitted for registration' point on the 'Enrolment' section in this website).
+Applicants must be able to accredit before the coordinators or academic managers of the PhD programme that their previous studies are sufficient for access to a PhD programme in accordance with prevailing legislation and must provide this obligatory documents relatet to previous studies (degree and academic certificates).
+In the section ‘General access requirements’ you can also consult all the access routes to the doctoral program that the current regulations allow.

 The required documents may be presented in Catalan, Spanish or English.
-Any documents issued in French, Italian or Portuguese can be presented as translations carried out by the UAB Language Service.
+Any documents issued in French, Italian or Portuguese can be presented as translations carried out by the UAB Language Service - Idiomes UAB Campus.
 Applicants must organise their own translations and pay for them.
 For documents issued in any other language, they must be presented as translation into Catalan, Spanish or English by a sworn translator, working for any diplomatic or consular service of Spain abroad or the Spanish consular or diplomatic representation of the applicant’s national country.

 To legalise the documentation accrediting studies carried out abroad, follow the procedure set out in the 'Legalisation' section on this website.
 Non-legalised documents may be presented for admission to the PhD programme even though legalisation will be required for the registration stage.